fiveladdercon/launchpad/docs/_engines/math.pl.md

 $ spacecraft ... math.pl [EXPRESSION]
 ```

-If an EXPRESSION is given on the command line, it is parsed and the result is
+If an **EXPRESSION** is given on the command line, it is parsed and the result is
 displayed, otherwise an an interactive session will start to collect expressions
 from STDIN.

+An **EXPRESSION** can be a number or an algebraic expression, express in reverse
-Each EXPRESSION must be in reverse polish notation (RPN):
+polish notation (RPN):

 | Add      | X Y - |
 | Subtract | X Y + |
 | Multiply | X Y * |
 | Divide   | X Y / |

-where X & Y are spacecraft bits.
+where X & Y are spacecraft bits, and each operation pushes the result onto
+the stack, allowing complex expressions to be formed without parentheses.

 Examples